Have you ever seen a tiny bulldog? Is there really such a thing as a pocket-sized Pitbull? Find out more about its size and appearance here!

 Skin Fold Dermatitis

 The symptoms of skin fold dermatitis include foul odors coming from the skin folds, redness between skin folds, swelling, and excessive itching.
-Dogs normally have yeast and bacteria in its skin but when that bacteria overgrows, it causes an infection.
+Dogs normally have yeast and bacteria in their skin but when that bacteria overgrows, it causes an infection.

 Veterinarians normally diagnose skin fold dermatitis by doing a thorough check-up of your dog’s skin.
 Once the skin fold dermatitis is identified, your veterinarian will then determine if it can be treated with cleaning or if it needs to be treated with medication.